diem/website/docs/the-libra-blockchain-paper.md

 <!-- hide the table of contents --><style>.toc-headings {display: none !important; visibility: hidden !important;}</style>

+_**Note to readers:** This report was published before the Association released White Paper v2.0, which includes a number of key updates to the Libra payment system.
+Outdated links have been removed, but otherwise, this report has not been modified to incorporate the updates and should be read in that context._

 ## Abstract

 The Libra Blockchain is a decentralized, programmable database designed to support a low-volatility cryptocurrency that will have the ability to serve as an efficient medium of exchange for billions of people around the world.
 We present a proposal for the Libra protocol, which implements the Libra Blockchain and aims to create a financial infrastructure that can foster innovation, lower barriers to entry, and improve access to financial services.
 To validate the design of the Libra protocol, we have built an open-source prototype implementation — *Libra Core* — in anticipation of a global collaborative effort to advance this new ecosystem.